 Plasma Physics and Scientific Computing Blog

-Our blog features regular articles on numerical methods for plasma and rarefied gas simulations.
+Our blog features regular articles on numerical methods for plasma and rarefied gas simulations, as well as general updates related to plasma propulsion and spacecraft contamination control.
 Subscribe to the newsletter to avoid missing any articles.
-Interested in publishing your own research?
-Send us an email.

 Development of a Solid Fuel Adamantane Ion Thruster